fatih-yavuz/links.dev/README.md

 - You can use any of the icons listed [here](https://github.com/fatih-yavuz/links.dev/tree/main/user-page/icons)
 - If you are a designer, feel free to create a pull request to add more icons to the list.

-## Nice to haves
-- Add a link to your page in your social media bios
-- Add your page to your CV
-- Add your page to your email signature

 ## Restrictions